Cricket (Bluey): Reception

 "Cricket" has garnered general acclaim, with the episode receiving a hugely positive response from audiences.
 Nick Miller and Caitlin Cassidy of The Guardian have explained that audiences consider the episode one of Blueys best due to its heartfelt nature and its compelling story of how a cricketer growing up trains for the game.
 The episode has also been praised by sportswriters for explaining the rules of cricket well to children and to people who are unfamiliar with the sport.
-Mark Douglas, who works as a Northern Football Correspondent for The i Paper, praised "Cricket", calling it the "best sports drama on TV," stating that he thinks that the episode "works because you know instinctively the people who wrote it love cricket" and that the "little touches [of 'Cricket'] are what makes it: it doesn't speak down to the children watching it or patronise them.
-The overarching message is simple: this is cricket, this is why we love it and when you get to know it you're going to love it."

 Fans voted "Cricket" into first place during Blueyfest, an online competition held from 23 October 2023 to 6 November 2023 for fans to vote for their choice for the top 100 Bluey episodes that would air for a marathon on ABC Kids to celebrate the show's five-year anniversary on 19 November.

+"Cricket" drew negative attention after Australian Muslim poet Omar Sakr's published his poem 'Bluey in the genocide', highlighting the existence of war in Bluey's world.